aravindvishnustalin/Aravind-Portfolio/README.md

 3. Two consumption patterns are analyzed using **MS Power BI** as follows: (1) Consumption pattern if orders are not consolidated (2) Consumption pattern if the orders are consolidated.
    ![image](https://github.com/user-attachments/assets/28132378-48de-4ae9-aabe-3889e7857927)

 4. Identified the value of statistical concept called **Variability Pooling**, in this application.
+This smoothens the fluctuations in usage quantities of individual warehouses, if consumed altogether in a single warehouse.
 Through this, consolidated orders generate inventory holding cost savings.
 Created **Power Query** transformations to analyze consolidated orders
    ![image](https://github.com/user-attachments/assets/80abf8b5-99bd-47b4-b51e-f40d180ba40c)

 5. Utlized **Lead Time** data from Procurement in **SAP Business Objects** to analyze Lead time variability and delays, therfore identifying actual lead time for the items.
 This is merged with the Usage_Variation Table.